NataliiaPopkova/Scientific-Paper-Explorer-and-Explainer/README.md

 - 💬 **Simplify** complex content for easier understanding
 - 🌍 **Translate** summaries into Spanish (via Google Translate)

-As a Researcher, I would love to have something like that at the beginning of my journey.
+As a researcher, I would love to have something like that at the beginning of my journey.

 ---